nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 Details on Security Server user roles and associated access controls are described in section 15.1 Security Server Roles.

-In X-Road, a class-level `PreAuthorize("denyAll")` annotation is enforced to forbid access to all methods, so that access control starts by denying all access by default, and so that access will not be allowed to all roles if a new resource is added yet authorisation is somehow configured incorrectly.
+In X-Road, access control starts by denying all access by default.
+Access will not be allowed to all roles if a new resource is added and authorisation is somehow configured incorrectly.

 ## 8 Input Validation